 This information is publicly available on the Information Commissioner’s website.
 The practice is registered with the Information Commissioners Office (ICO).

-Our Data Protection Officer is Helen Foreman
+Our Data Protection Officer is ICB GP DPO team

 The Data Controller, responsible for keeping your information secure and confidential are the Partners at Marden Medical Centre Surgery.